cirosantilli/x86-assembly-cheat/README.md

 -   OS specific such as Linux system calls.

-	Search for those under their own plaftorm (e.g.: a linux repo)
+	Search for those under their own plaftorm (e.g.: a Linux repo)

 -   Compiler specific topics which cannot be done in a portable way, such as inline assembly (assembly in the middle of C code).